These vegan rice crispy treats are a simple no bake dessert made with 3 ingredients. No dairy and no refined sugar, they take 5 minutes to make.

 - Make them gluten free.
 Use gluten free rice crispy cereal.

-- Swap out the peanut butter.
-Use another nut or seed butter, including almond butter, cashew butter, tahini, or sunflower seed butter.
+- Swap out the almond butter.
+Use another nut or seed butter, including cashew butter, tahini, or sunflower seed butter.

 - Cut the carbs.
 Try making keto rice crispy treats instead.